TinHengWan-Derek/BirchAquarium/README.md

 Our presentation: https://indd.adobe.com/view/89366e5f-daa5-49f9-9a35-14e51354a54d

-Here is a Interactive demo for our design using Python.
+Here is an interactive demo of our design using Python.

 Practicum experience in exhibition design team at Birch Aquarium.